LucasLeRay/personal-website/src/articles/build-serverless-graphql-api.md

 This code will create an **Apollo** server and return a response, using the `schema` and the `resolvers`.
 You can test it in `localhost:3000/dev/graphql`:
 ![Apollo server test](/articles/build-serverless-graphql-api/2.png)

 As you can see, it works !
-But our resolvers are not doing anything, that's why `item` is null.
+But our resolvers don't do anything, that's why `item` is null.
 The next step is to use real data from a database.

 ---